 Salary: $50,000 + dependent on the position.

 Admin assistants are massively in demand.
 Many companies hire admin on a project by project basis, although there’s still a huge number of full-time remote jobs.
-Like many professions, companies want to hire remotely so they don’t pay for fixed office space.
+Like many professions, companies want to hire a distributed remote team so they don’t pay for fixed office space.
 Many veer towards hiring admin support from countries where salaries are low, especially India and the Philippines.
 However, native English is a necessity for more advanced admin roles.
 For a higher paying admin job look to expand your breadth of computer skills (e.g. Adobe, WordPress, HTML) or gain versatile project management skills.

 Up-skill: Adobe has a certification program.
 Many organisations offer a 10-hour WordPress diploma.